ilastik/ilastik/docs/ilastik/applet_library.rst

 Standard Applets
 ================

-These applets are likely to be re-used in many, if not most, worklows.
+These applets are likely to be re-used in many, if not most, workflows.

 Data Selection
 --------------